Abdelrhmanyassser/SRS/README.md

   4. **Manage Guest Speaker:** Add by a single page and manage from dashboard(edit,delete,accept,send certificate), And view in website.

 - **Payment Gateway Integration:**
-  1. Symposium features a secure and seamless payment gateway for users to join and also for enroll in courses.
+  1. Symposium features a secure and seamless payment gateway with **Paytabs** for users to join and also for enroll in courses.
   2.  **Subscription Management:** Admin can view all payment transactions.

 -****